tmtek/convo/readme.md

 Lists are challenging to manage in a conversational application.
 Long lists cannot be presented to a user in their entireity because you risk overwhelming the user with too much information and too many options.

 A great conversational list experience allows the user to step through a list in easy to digest pages, and select items out of those pages.
-The application must persist the list and the cursor state through context so that the user can interact with the list n a series of requests and responses.
+The application must persist the list and the cursor state through context so that the user can interact with the list in a series of requests and responses.

 Convo offers a toolkit to simplify presenting lists to the end user, offering features such as context-based persistence, list paging, and list item selection.